DuckyCrayfish/hourglass/README.md

 		#totalPlayers -> the number of players in the current dimension (spectators are not counted).
 		#sleepingPercentage -> the percentage of players in the current dimension who were sleeping (does not include % symbol).
 		message = "§e§oTempus fugit!"

-		#Sets where this message appears.
+		#Sets where this notification appears.
 		#Allowed Values: SYSTEM, GAME_INFO
 		type = "GAME_INFO"

-		#Sets to whom this message is sent.
+		#Sets to whom this notification is sent.
-		#A target of 'SLEEPING' will send the message to all players who just woke up.
+		#A target of 'SLEEPING' will send the notification to all players who just woke up.
-		#Allowed Values: ALL, DIMENSION, SLEEPING, AWAKE
+		#Allowed Values: none, all, operators, dimension, asleep, awake
-		target = "DIMENSION"
+		target = "dimension"

-	#This message is sent when a player enters their bed.
+	#This notification is sent when a player enters their bed.
 	#Not sent if sleep feature is disabled.
 	[notifications.enterBed]
 		#Available variables: